 5. Being a disciplined investor.
 Disciplined investing involves investing early and often, using facts rather than emotions to guide your investment decisions, and respecting the vacillating behavior of the market.

-Is it important to have an emergency fund when saving for retirement?
+The amount you set aside is up to you, but yes, it is important to have an emergency fund when saving for retirement.

 Take the Next Step